MicrosoftDocs/dataexplorer-docs/data-explorer/vnet-deployment.md

 #### Health monitoring addresses

 > [!NOTE]
-> If your subnet is delegated to Microsoft.Kusto/clusters, you can disregard the following list, since the IPs might be not up-to-date, we will automatically manage and assign the required NSG rules using the updated IPs.
+> You can disregard the following list if your subnet is delegated to Microsoft.Kusto/clusters.
+In this scenario, IP addresses may be not up to date but will be automatically updated when the required NSG rules are assigned to the cluster.

 | Region | Addresses |
 | --- | --- |